Yes, when you’ve earned a GED, you can still go to high school if you’re under 21 years of age in most states.

 So earning a GED is the perfect solution for individuals over the high school age and who are looking to complete a high school level education fast.
 But again, keep in mind that there are some significant advantages to holding a traditional high school diploma.

-Significant differences between a GED and a high school degree
+Significant Differences between a GED and a High School Degree

-So while both a GED and a common high school diploma signify that the holder has demonstrated they command skills and knowledge at an equivalent level, there are some major differences between the two.
+So while both a GED and a common high school diploma signify that the holder has demonstrated that they command skills and knowledge at an equivalent level, there are some major differences between the two.

 First, as stated earlier, it is the amount of time that students will have to put into earning their high school diploma versus earning a GED.